 If prostate cancer is found early, treatment usually involves either surgery to remove the prostate or radiation therapy.
 For more advanced cases, or if cancer spreads beyond the prostate, hormone medications may be used.

-In some cases, if you have only a slow-growing tumor, the doctor may suggest "watchful waiting."
+In some cases, if you have a slow-growing tumor, the doctor may suggest "watchful waiting."
 Watchful waiting means closely monitoring the situation and giving treatment only if your condition worsens.

 Making changes in your diet and considering certain herbs and supplements along with treatment may help either reduce risk of prostate cancer or make treatment work better.
 If you have prostate cancer, you should not use herbs or supplements by themselves to treat it.
 Prostate cancer should be treated with conventional medicine.
-Don't take any herbs or supplements without your doctor's supervision, because they can interfere with your treatment.
+DO NOT take any herbs or supplements without your doctor's supervision, because they can interfere with your treatment.

 Acupuncture can relieve pain and the side effects of surgery.
 Meditation and massage may reduce stress and anxiety.